UCLH-DHCT/emap/core/README.md

     <summary>Clone the repositories</summary>

     Repositories must be checked out to the correct branches.
 "Correct" will depend on what you're trying to do.
-    Conventionally a live instance would all be deployed from master, but during the development phase `develop` or a feature branch is more likely to be the correct.
+    Conventionally a live instance would all be deployed from main/master, but during the development phase `develop` or a feature branch is more likely to be the correct.
 Clone all the master branches with:

     ```bash